-Rec.
-Recommendation Critical 5 / Important 6 Accepted?
-(Yes/No) Title of responsible individual Implementation date UNHCR comments

-1 The Regional Bureau of Asia and the Pacific Important Yes RBAP: Immediate In the absence of applicable, explicit

-should support the National Office in the Bureau (The Bureau reference to a National Office in the

-Philippines in implementing its mandate by: Director considers this current version of the Resource

-(i) clarifying its structure and resource recommendation Allocation Framework the Regional

-requirements for effective service delivery; National has been Bureau issued a "Delegation of

-and (ii) formally defining its staff roles, Office: Head implemented.) authorities to the Head of National

-responsibilities and accountabilities and its of National Office UNHCR Philippines" (dated 3

-relationship with the Bureau.
-Office February 2021) providing for

-delegation of financial and other

-authorities, with a view to enable the

-National Office to operate effectively.

-(i) On the above backdrop, UNHCR

-has completed the plan for

-restructuring of its presence in the

-Philippines, including the closure of

-the Field Office in Cotabato (slated at

-the end of 2022), that will take effect

-in the beginning of 2023.
-To facilitate

-this process, the Regional Bureau

-fielded a joint mission (protection,

-programme/project control, risk

-management, human resources)

-mission to the Philippines (late May-

-early June 2022).
-The outcome of this

-mission forms the basis for Bureau's

-further support to the National Office.
+Rec. no. Recommendation Critical 5 / Important 6 Accepted?
+(Yes/No) Title of responsible individual Implementation date UNHCR comments The Regional Bureau of Asia and the Pacific should support the National Office in the Philippines in implementing its mandate by: (i) clarifying its structure and resource requirements for effective service delivery; and (ii) formally defining its staff roles, responsibilities and accountabilities and its relationship with the Bureau.
+Important Yes RBAP: Bureau Director National Office: Head of National Office Immediate (The Bureau considers this recommendation has been implemented.)
+In the absence of applicable, explicit reference to a National Office in the current version of the Resource Allocation Framework the Regional Bureau issued a "Delegation of authorities to the Head of National Office UNHCR Philippines" (dated 3 February 2021) providing for delegation of financial and other authorities, with a view to enable the National Office to operate effectively. (i) On the above backdrop, UNHCR has completed the plan for restructuring of its presence in the Philippines, including the closure of the Field Office in Cotabato (slated at the end of 2022), that will take effect in the beginning of 2023.
+To facilitate this process, the Regional Bureau fielded a joint mission (protection, programme/project control, risk management, human resources) mission to the Philippines (late May- early June 2022).
+The outcome of this mission forms the basis for Bureau's further support to the National Office.